How ambulance drivers, EMTs and paramedics in Arizona can obtain their workers’ compensation benefits

 If you were hurt as an EMT, ambulance driver or paramedic in Arizona and want to ensure that you receive the maximum possible workers’ compensation benefits, then contact the Law Offices of Robert E. Wisniewski.
 For 45 years, we have provided timely, dedicated representation to thousands of severely injured first responders all across Arizona—including paramedics, firefighters and police officers.

 Workers’ compensation is all we do, and we do it well.

 Without professional representation, many injured workers fail to receive the justice and compensation they deserve.

 When an EMS worker is hurt on the job, workers’ compensation benefits may be awarded.
-We’ve represented first responders and their families for over 40 years.
+We’ve represented first responders and their families for 45 years.

-If you were seriously injured as an EMS, EMT, paramedic or ambulance driver, talk to us about your workers’ compensation rights.
+If you were seriously injured as an EMS, EMT, paramedic or ambulance driver, discuss your rights with our workers’ compensation attorney.
 There’s no initial consultation fee to discuss your case with our experienced worker injury attorneys, and no upfront fees if you decide to hire us to represent you.
 You only pay if we are successful in obtaining benefits for you.